 - Click the Integrations tab.
 The Integrations page displays.

-- In the AWS Accounts section, click the + Add Account button.
-The + Add AWS Account dialog opens.
+- In the AWS Integrations section, click the + Add AWS Integration button.
+The + Add AWS Integration dialog opens.

 Do not close this dialog until the AWS integration is complete.
 The External ID is uniquely generated each time you add an AWS profile and must match the value entered during the AWS integration.
 If you click the close button, then a confirmation message displays in which you must acknowledge the close.